ralfspoeth/basix/README.md

 # Purity Stack and Queue Implementations

-Though the Java Collections library contains a rich set of classes which provide much more functionality then these two `Stack` and `Queue` implementations I prefer them frequently when I want to utilize their push/pop or add/remove semantics, respectively, in pure manner.
+Though the Java Collections library contains a rich set of classes which provide much more functionality than these two `Stack` and `Queue` implementations I prefer them frequently when I want to utilize their push/pop or add/remove semantics, respectively, in pure manner.